RasaHQ/rasa/docs/nlu/entity-extraction.rst

 Passing Custom Features to ``CRFEntityExtractor``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you want to pass custom features, such as pre-trained word embeddings, to ``CRFEntityExtractor``, you can add any dense featurizer to the pipeline before the ``CRFEntityExtractor``.
+If you want to pass custom features, such as pre-trained word embeddings, to ``CRFEntityExtractor``, you can a add any dense featurizer to the pipeline before the ``CRFEntityExtractor``.
-``CRFEntityExtractor`` automatically finds the additional dense features and checks if the dense features are an iterable of ``len(tokens)``, where each entry is a vector.
+``CRFEntityExtractor`` automatically finds the additional dense features and checks if the dense features are an a iterable of ``len(tokens)``, where each entry is a vector.
 A warning will be shown in case the check fails.
 However, ``CRFEntityExtractor`` will continue to train just without the additional custom features.